GI4-0/GI4.0-Library-Android/README.md

 ### Step 2

-Add the following dependenc< in your build.gradle file (app):
+Add the following dependency in your build.gradle file (app):

 ```groovy
 dependencies {